KKleinbeck/ChiralWaveguide.jl/docs/src/index.md

 # Simulating 1d chiral quantum systems

-*ChiralWaveguide.jl* is a simulation package for arbitrary chiral quantum systems, coupled to a continuous bosonic background, for example free photons.
+*ChiralWaveguide.jl* is a simulation package for arbitrary chiral quantum systems, coupled to a continuous bosonic background with linear dispersion, for example photons.
 This package aims to deliver three promises:

 1. A lightweight, descriptive interface.
 Scattering a Gaussian Fock state on a chiral atom is no